Maxxxc1/README-Project/Readme.md

 - [Quesions](#questions)

 ## Installation
-There is no need for installation on this README file
+Simply open javascript, create questions and functions to create README file, and use node index.js to activate and generate README

 ## Usage
-Simply open javascript, create questions and functions to create README file, and use node
+Open VS Code and if needed, use README generator to create new README for any project

 ## License
-'MIT'
+MIT

 ## Contributing
-Tutor/w3schools
+Max C, Tutor

 ## Tests
-This is meant for any tests used to make sure project is ready and able to be deployed
+N/A

 ## Questions
 Reach out with any questions you may have.
-Github: Maxxxc1
+Github: maxxxc1
 Email: alexch10@yahoo.com